RAGCap-Bench: Benchmarking Capabilities of LLMs in Agentic Retrieval Augmented Generation Systems

 \subsection{With vs. Without Error-Guided Prompts}

-The detailed results for bare prompts (without error-guided exemplars) are presented in Appendix F. Here, we only show a comparison between the overall EM scores for the two types of prompts.
-From Figure~\ref{fig:bare_prompt_compare}, it is clear that the use of informative prompts, guided by our error identification in Table~\ref{tab:error_definitions}, leads to improved performance in both fast- and slow-thinking LLMs.
-This observation underscores a central challenge in building agentic RAG systems: even slow-thinking LLMs struggle to interact with dynamic and noisy web information without structured guidance.
-This explains why building robust agentic RAG systems usually requires intensive prompt engineering or other post-training techniques~\citep{asai2024self,zhang2025process}.
+The detailed results for bare prompts (without error-guided exemplars) are provided in Appendix~\ref{appendix:bare_prompt}.
+Here, we compare only the overall EM scores under the two prompting settings.
+As shown in Figure~\ref{fig:bare_prompt_compare}, informative prompts, constructed using our error taxonomy in Table~\ref{tab:error_definitions}, consistently improve performance for both fast- and slow-thinking LLMs.
+This highlights a key challenge in building agentic RAG systems: even slow-thinking models struggle to engage effectively with dynamic, noisy web information without structured guidance.
+Consequently, developing robust agentic RAG systems often requires substantial prompt engineering or additional post-training techniques~\citep{asai2024self,zhang2025process}.